Oakdude/iprogProject/README.md

 So far we've implemented the skeleton and are working on the gameplay logic for guess the flag (21. march).

-###iProgProject

-|_public
-|_src
-    |_components

-public contains the index.html that gets deployed.
+the public directory contains the index.html that gets deployed.
-Components contains all the react components for the UI
+Under src, the Components directory contains all the react components for the UI.

 ## What we still plan to do